Occupational therapists change the lives of those they work with and have excellent career satisfaction and job security.

 Why Would I Want to Pursue a Doctorate of Occupational Therapy?

 Doctorates in occupational therapy often focus on teaching students leadership and research skills.
-These two skills give students the tools necessary to advance the occupational therapy profession and be individuals whom people turn to in their local community.
-Additionally, sometimes higher education in the form of a doctoral degree will lead to higher pay from current and future employers.
+These two skills give you the tools necessary to advance the occupational therapy profession and be individuals people turn to in their local community.
+Additionally, higher education, like a doctoral degree, often leads to higher pay from current and future employers.
 In these cases, pursuing a higher degree may make the most long-term economic sense and, in some cases, may be paid for by employers.

 Sometimes it’s helpful to make a list of some of the pros and cons of going back to school for a master’s or doctorate.
-Remember that earning degrees is not going to be easy, and there will be many sacrifices that may be required of you, including time spent with your family and friends.
-For this reason, it’s also important to have a transparent conversation with your significant other and the rest of your family about your pursuit of more education.
+Remember that earning degrees is not going to be easy, and many sacrifices may be required of you, including time spent with your family and friends.
+For this reason, it’s also essential to have a transparent conversation with your significant other and the rest of your family about your pursuit of more education.

 How Much Can I Earn as an Occupational Therapist?

-The earning potential of a job can be an important aspect of choosing to pursue a career or higher education.
+The earning potential of a job can be a critical aspect of pursuing a career or higher education.
 Our salaries are a primary factor in how many vacations we take each year, the size of our house, and the type of car we drive, among other things.
-So making sure that you earn a salary that fits your ideal lifestyle and future goals is an important part of achieving your dreams.
+So making sure you earn a salary that fits your ideal lifestyle and future goals is integral to achieving your dreams.

 So let’s get right down to it and start talking numbers.
-According to the Occupational Network, occupational therapists can expect to take home a median salary of $84,270 per year.
-The vast majority (71%) of occupational therapists have a master’s degree, with just under 20% of OTs having only a bachelor’s degree.
-California and Nevada have the highest median wage for occupational therapists, at $97,000 and $94,000, respectively.
-Puerto Rico has the lowest median wage for this profession, at just over $35,000 per year.
+According to the Bureau of Labor Statistics (BLS), occupational therapists can expect to take home a median salary of $85,570 per year.
+The vast majority (86%) of occupational therapists have at least a master’s degree, with 14% of OTs having only a bachelor’s degree.

-Some occupational therapists eventually decide to switch from clinical care to become medical and health services managers.
-Medical and health service managers earn slightly less than $100,000 per year.
-New York has the highest median salary for medical and health service managers, who earn just over $123,000 per year.
-Conversely, Puerto Rico pays the lowest median wages to medical and health service managers, who earn, on average, $62,470 per year.
+Some occupational therapists eventually switch from clinical care to medical and health services management.
+Medical and health service managers earn slightly more than $101,000 per year.
+New York has the highest median salary for medical and health service managers, who make just over $155,000 per year.
+Washington, D.C., isn’t far behind, with an average yearly salary of $151,370.

-If you’re interested in pursuing higher education, then you should check out the Top 30 Fastest Accredited Online Graduate Colleges and Top 15 Accredited Online Colleges For 2020!
+If you’re interested in pursuing higher education, you should check out the Top 30 Fastest Accredited Online Graduate Colleges and The Top SACS Accredited Online Colleges!